openfaas/faas-cli/README.md

 You can then place the `secrets.yml` file in any public Git repo without others being able to read the contents.

+When SealedSecrets is installed by ofc-bootstrap

+The [scripts/export-sealed-secret-pubcert.sh](https://github.com/openfaas-incubator/ofc-bootstrap/blob/master/scripts/export-sealed-secret-pubcert.sh) does everything automatically.

 ### Environment variable overrides

 * `OPENFAAS_TEMPLATE_URL` - to set the default URL to pull templates from